opieters/mac_update/README.md

 | `-q` or `--quiet`                | suppress any command line output of commands run                        |
 | `-f` or `--cmdfile`              | specify the update-command-list file with : `mac_update -f no_sudo.cmd` |

 For some programs (like `tlmgr`) you must run the script with administrator privileges.
-Add the `sudo` command before `mac_update` to run with administrator privileges.
+Add the `sudo` command before these commands to run with administrator privileges.
+You will be asked for the password when a `sudo` command is run.
+Do not run the script with `sudo`, because some programmes (e.g. `brew`) do not work if runned as `sudo`.

+**Attention!** If the the script is run in quiet mode, the prompt for password from `sudo` will not be printed, but the imput is expected.

 License
 -------